Urban Trails in Central Alberta

 Red Deer and Red Deer County are in the planning stages of extending

-Waskasoo Park into the County along rivers, tributaries and possibly
+the city's Waskasoo Park into the County as the city grows along rivers, tributaries and possibly

 abandoned railway lines.